StellaVadis/Particle-Swarm-Algorithm-for-N-Queen-and-N-Knight-Problem/README.md

 # Acknowledgement
+The following are contributors to this work:
-Model of N-Queen Problem : Yuh-Rau Wang, Hsieh-Liang Lin, Ling Yang\
+Model of N-Queen Problem : Yuh-Rau Wang, Hsieh-Liang Lin, Ling Yang \